developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 * The data also is saved in the &lt;Applications&gt; section of the `enterprisehomescreen.xml` file as indicated above.
 * To remove a shortcut from user screen, delete the corresponding "link" tag from the config file.
 * Adding duplicate shortcuts for the same local or remote application is allowed.
-* EHS does not check the validity of shortcuts; it's up to the admin to ensure that shortcuts are valid in all circumstances.
+* EHS does not check the validity of shortcuts; it's up to the administrator to ensure that shortcuts are valid in all circumstances.

 <b>Android Notes</b>:

 * The Android Launcher monitors the same broadcast intent as EHS, and therefore also receives shortcuts sent to EHS.
 * If the Android Home screen space limit is reached, Android Launcher displays an error message in EHS.
-* To elimiate the error message, temporarily [enable the Android Launcher](../setup#changethedefaultlauncher) and delete the shortcuts.
+* To eliminate the error message, temporarily [enable the Android Launcher](../setup#changethedefaultlauncher) and delete the shortcuts.

 ------